 - July 1994 – donated to MAPS by MARC (This is the first aircraft to become the sole property of MAPS)

-The Fresco has been with MAPS Air Museum for 2 decades and is currently maintained by Crew Chief Tony Bistransky.
+The Fresco has been with MAPS Air Museum for over 2 decades and is currently maintained by Crew Chief Tony Bistransky.